First Year (14 rotation blocks)

-The first year is designed to provide the six trainees with the necessary experience to become accomplished specialists, excellent clinician-teachers and clinical researchers.
+The first year is designed to provide the seven trainees with the necessary experience to become accomplished specialists, excellent clinician-teachers and clinical researchers.
 The year consists of fully structured clinical work.
 Responsibilities include the following:

 Management of patients with chronic respiratory insufficiency due to asthma, COPD, ILD, tuberculosis, atypical mycobacterial disease and immunologic deficiency states.
 The physiology and sleep medicine rotation at NJMRC also includes a required elective in two of the following: occupational medicine, pulmonary rehabilitation, interstitial lung disease, or chest imaging.